b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ## Two sample Student's t-test {#sec:compare_contin_data_two_samp_ttest}

 Imagine a friend that studies biology told you that he conducted a research in order to write a dissertation and earn a [master's degree](https://en.wikipedia.org/wiki/Master_of_Science).
-He tested on mice a new drug (drug X) that he hopes is capable to reduce a body weight of the animal.
+He tested a new drug (drug X) on mice.
+He hopes the drug is capable to reduce the body weights of the animals.
 He asks you for a help with the data analysis.
-The results obtained by him are the following.
+The results obtained by him are as follows

 ```jl
 s = """